Once a month, I fold down the seats of my minivan and head to that most magical of shopping meccas, Costco.

 6. Shopping on the wrong days

 Weekends are notoriously busy, and you could find yourself in a sea of people all jostling to buy the same items that are on your list.
 I’ve also been told by employees that the start of each sale cycle is when crowds swell to their largest.
 Shopping on weekdays or later in the sale cycle is your best bet for enjoying a quiet store.
-There is also often a week between sales periods and that can be a good time to stock up on purchases that don’t go on sale.
+There is also often a week between sales periods, and that can be a good time to stock up on purchases that don’t go on sale.

 To find out Costco’s current sale cycle, check the member-only savings book that Costco mails out or visit the retailer’s member-only savings webpage.
-The current sale, for example, started Feb.
-3 and ends Feb.
-28.

 7. Never shopping online